roxme/icade-foot/Readme.md

 In this list, you will show the 2 teams, the match score and summary stats.
 When you click on a match, you will show the game summary stats and the last games for both teams.
 You can also search a team via the search bar which an autocomplete input and filter the game list.
-This will rely on the follwoing API https://www.api-football.com
+This will rely on the follwoing API
+https://www.api-football.com

 ## Installer
-  * Create .env and add your football API_KEY there (you have to signup on the website mentionned above for that),
+  Create .env and add your football API_KEY there (you have to signup on the website mentionned above for that) On a command line window in the project root folder :
   * Run `composer install`
   * Run `npm install`
+  * npm run build

 And that's it :)